Litherland: Education

 South Sefton College is a sixth form which serves students in Litherland as well as the wider southern part of the Metropolitan Borough of Sefton.

+Media

+Local news and television programmes are provided by BBC North West and ITV Granada, the local television station TalkLiverpool also broadcasts to the area.
+Television signals are received from the Winter Hill TV transmitter.

+Local radio stations are BBC Radio Merseyside, Heart North West, Capital Liverpool, Hits Radio Liverpool, Smooth North West, and Greatest Hits Radio Liverpool & The North West.

+The town is served by the local newspaper, Liverpool Echo.

 Transport

 Litherland is served by Seaforth & Litherland railway station on the Hunts Cross to Southport line of the Merseyrail network.
 The main road is the A5036 road, which connects to Switch Island and the A565 road at Seaforth Dock.